senzing-garage/senzinggo/README.md

 2012006ef60b    running    SzGo-API-2_8_3-Release
 ```

 Using the project name helps to identify the containers used by a project.
-If however you ever wanted to use a different suffix the ```--projectSuffix``` option can be used:
+If however, you wanted to use a different suffix the ```--projectSuffix``` option can be used:

 ```
 ./SenzingGo.py --projectSuffix My_Sample_Demo